lzilioli/snips/README.md

 TODO: Right now, theres a lot of duplicated code between the translators and the tasks responsible for outputting the snippet library for the given app.
 Both of these components should inherit from a base module that does a lot of the redundant work.

-TODO: Take advantage of the global.config with overrides to allow customization of snippet extension, pattern, etc.
+TODO: Take advantage of the global.config with overrides to allow customization of snippet extension, pattern, etc. (avoid .gitignoring grunt configs)

 TODO: Enable partial support within the snippets directory.

-TODO: Let yaml front in snippet opt out of, or define a different snippet prefix in abbreviation
+TODO: Convert global features into its own module (or fold into lz-node-utils)